 The Ophthalmic Plastic and Reconstructive Fellowship is organized into 4 week blocks in accordance with GME recommendations.
-These four week blocks will begin on July 1st and end June 30th.
+These four week blocks will begin on July 7th.
 The fellow must have 4 days off with no scheduled duties in each block.
 Therefore, there will be no Oculoplastic Surgery coverage on those prescheduled dates.